DreamYuanStarSoul/AndroidHealthcareAppDevelopment/BuildItUp.md

 ```
 Externalize all the string is definitely a brilliant idea!
 In case of localization, we only need this single file to do the translation.
 I should apply this tactic in other complicated programs, too.

-##Call method by clicking button
+##Send input message to a new interface by clicking a button
+#####Call method
+Method requirements:

+1. Be public;
+2. Have a void return value;
+3. Have a View as the only parameter (this will be the View that was clicked);
 ```
-//In xml:
+//In xml, invoke "sendMessage" method when button clicked:
 <Button android:onClick="sendMessage"/>

-//In java:
+//In java, create the method:
 public void sendMessage(View view) {
     Intent intent = new Intent(this, DisplayMessageActivity.class);  //Explain in the next section EditText editText = (EditText) findViewById(R.id.edit_message);